p-s-dev/eth-block-events/README.md

 # Ethereum Block Events

+Learn to use co-pilot by rebuilding an old project from the ground up with mostly just co-pilot instructions

 A Spring Boot Java application that uses RxJava events to listen to an Infura node with Web3j.
 When blockchain events happen, it publishes them to a Google Guava EventBus for easy consumption by other components.

 ## Features